 When to Tuckpoint

-Tuckpointing is a specific type of repointing that involves using two different colors of mortar to create the illusion of well-maintained mortar joints.
-This technique is often employed for aesthetic purposes rather than structural reasons.
-Tuckpointing is recommended when the mortar is still structurally sound but the appearance of the joints has faded, or when homeowners desire a more polished and refined look for their masonry.
+Tuckpointing is a special form of re-pointing characterized by two contrastingly colored mortars, which tends to represent the well-maintained mortar joints.
+The method is often used more as an aesthetic application than a structural one.
+Tuckpointing is recommended if the mortar is still structurally sound, and the outward appearance has only dulled, or homeowners desire a neater, more defined look for their masonry.

 The Process of Repointing